 Misspelled words can be a distraction.
 Using a program like spellcheck will catch most of the errors.
 Grammarly will take things a step further and offer suggestions on sentence structure.
 This process, although tedious, is a key piece of creating excellent blog content.
 Any professional publication has multiple sets of eyes reviewing it, and your blog posts should always convey that you too are a professional.
 Spending time rereading your blog posts will help ensure you are presenting your topic clearly.
-For a list of free editing tools, check out this post.

 #7 Have Fun

 Writing your expert blog post should be a fun process.
 There will be times you feel rushed to get a post scheduled, but overall, your language and style can still convey a cheerful presentation.
 Consider adding humor or asking the reader to engage by answering questions.
-These help to reveal a welcoming personality that is warm and interested in developing a relationship with readers.
+This help to reveal a welcoming personality that is warm and interested in developing a relationship with readers.
 Your blog is a chance to display your passion and knowledge for others with similar interests.
 Your words might help someone solve a problem, make a decision, or broaden their view.
 Whether you help guide someone towards the best purchase or assist them to increase their business revenue, your blog will be making an impact, and that’s worth the time and effort to create strong blog content.

 Writing a blog post that stands out in the crowded internet is achievable for many people, but it won’t happen without hard work.
 Taking the time to create a blog post with strong content will be a leap in the right direction.
 Including an attention-grabbing headline along with a post written in clear, concise language will draw the right readers in.
 Providing informative content that speaks to their interests and needs will make them read to the last sentence.
 Having a tone that is relatable and relevant will keep them coming back.